pkgxdev/pkgx/README.md

 > deployments actually remain *more* stable.
 > </details>

+## Caveats

+We still need to do a bit of work here.
+We don’t install any packages when you step into a directory as that would violate the principle of least surprise.
+But this may mean the full environment doesn’t work initially.
+You can fix this with a `tea -SE && cd .`.
+We’re working on improving this.

 ## I added YAML front matter and it doesn’t work, what now?